vmware/pyvmomi/docs/vim/host/VirtualNicManager/NicType.rst

    The VirtualNic is used for vSphere Replication LWD traffic (i.e From the primary host to the VR server).

 management
    The VirtualNic is used for management network traffic .
-This nicType is available only when the system does not support service console adapters.See `usesServiceConsoleNic`_
+This nicType is available only when the system does not support service console adapters.See `usesServiceConsoleNic <vim/host/NetCapabilities.rst#usesServiceConsoleNic>`_

 vmotion
    The VirtualNic is used for VMotion.